python/cpython/Doc/library/asyncio-task.rst

                             return_when=ALL_COMPLETED)

-   Run :ref:`awaitable objects <asyncio-awaitables>` in the *aws* set concurrently and block until the condition specified by *return_when*.
+   Run :ref:`awaitable objects <asyncio-awaitables>` in the *aws* iterable concurrently and block until the condition specified by *return_when*.

-   The *aws* set must not be empty.
+   The *aws* iterable must not be empty.

    Returns two sets of Tasks/Futures: ``(done, pending)``.